Become a Volunteer

-As the #1 public institution in the state and a nationally ranked public university, UT makes a difference in people’s lives through research, leadership, and service.
+The University of Tennessee, Knoxville is Tennessee’s flagship campus and land-grant institution.
+As the top public institution in the state and a nationally ranked public university, UT makes a difference in people’s lives through research, leadership, and service.

 Academics and career preparation

-The University co-manages the Oak Ridge National Laboratory (ORNL), the Department of Energy’s largest science and energy laboratory.
+The University co-manages Oak Ridge National Laboratory (ORNL), the US Department of Energy’s largest science and energy laboratory.
 UT has five joint institutes with ORNL and 15 joint UT–ORNL Governor’s Chairs—including top researchers in advanced manufacturing, advanced materials, biological sciences, energy sciences, nuclear security, and urban design.

 Our centers, labs, and partnershipsallow students to perform research insome of the best facilities in the country alongside some of the smartest minds from around the world.

 Our campus, located next to downtown Knoxville, is an energetic environment where students live, learn, and play.
 If you like outdoor adventure, the Tennessee River runs by campus, and we’re a short drive from the Great Smoky Mountains National Park.

 Our campus is a beautiful, clean, andsafe place that’s devoted to improving sustainability.
 In 2017, UTreceived a Green Power Leadership Award from the US EnvironmentalProtection Agency, which recognizes America’s leading green power users.